ananthakumaran/paisa/README.md

 ## Status

-It's in very early stages of development.
+I use it to track my personal finance.
+It's more like alpha product now, usable, but I might update things based on the feedback I receive.
 Feel free to open an issue if you found a bug or start a discussion if you have a feature request.

 ## License